Automated gardens and smart beds made my apartment every geek’s domestic dream

 More smart stuff?

 My experience with all these devices has been far from perfect, but that doesn’t mean I’m not curious about adding, say, a smart alarm clock into the mix.
-Heck, I want to try out Simplehuman’s voice-activated trash can when it comes out.
+Heck, I want to try out Simplehuman’s voice-activated trash can.
 Smaller companies are coming up with some of the most innovative solutions, but it might take a while before their software and hardware work together perfectly, 100 percent of the time.
 I guess a smarter apartment isn’t necessarily the smartest apartment.